Ircam-WAM/improtech-website/pages/Program.md

 [*Read more ...*]({filename}/pages/DetailedAbstracts.md#portable-gold-and-philosophers-stones-deviant-resonances)

 ####ONE and John: Oriented Improvisation
-Pierre Couprie (Sorbonne University), Gyorgy Kurtag (SCRIME, Bordeaux University)
+Pierre Couprie (Sorbonne University), György Kurtág Jr (SCRIME, Bordeaux University)
 During this talk, we will present a French improvisation group in electroacoustic music: [ONE](http://www.pucemuse.com/odyssee-hyperphonique/) (Orchestre National Electroacoustique).
 In this group, we have developed our instrument and/or the digital part of our devices.
 We also use a digital conductor called 'John' which propose an improvisation score for each musician from a list of words, nuances and variation of intensity.
 We also discuss the analysis of performance through representation technic to study John's influence on musical improvisation.

 ####Recent Trends in Pulse-Based Improvisation, Rhythm Cognition, and some Potential Applications for Interactive Design